ZoomInfo

 With a clear ICP, both sales and marketing know exactly which leads to target, how to reach them, and what messaging will resonate.
 This focus narrows your TAM to accounts worth pursuing.

 Once leads enter your system, lead scoring determines their readiness for sales.
 A scoring model assigns point values to specific behaviors and characteristics.
-As leads accumulate points by taking actions or meeting criteria, they move from MQL to SQL status.
+As leads accumulate points by taking actions or meeting criteria, they move from MQL to SAL to SQL status.

 For example, a scoring model might work like this: